Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 = Symbolic State Space Exploration

-With symbolic representations of states and transitions established, the exploration of state space requires two operations: *image* (forward reachability) and *preimage* (backward reachability).
+With symbolic representations of states and transitions in hand, we can now ask: how do we actually _explore_ the state space?

+Model checking requires answering reachability questions:
+- "Can the system reach an error state?"
+- "From these states, where can execution go?"
+- "Which states can lead to this condition?"

+In explicit-state model checking, we'd iterate through states one at a time, following transitions.
+But with symbolic representation, we can do something far more powerful: compute the successors (or predecessors) of _millions of states simultaneously_ using Boolean operations.

+This requires two dual operations: *image* (forward reachability — "where can we go?") and *preimage* (backward reachability — "how did we get here?").
+These are the workhorses of symbolic model checking.

 == Image: Forward Reachability